cse110-sp23-group1/cse110-sp23-group1/specs/adrs/050523-Choosing-Origami-Fortune-Teller.md

 title: Choosing Origami Fortune Teller

 status: accepted
-date: 2023-05-05 when the decision was last updated
+date: 2023-05-05
-deciders: Team Johnny 1: Adarsh, Christian, Sam, Albert, Korey, Parth, Salam, Zed, Larry
+deciders: all
-consulted: Team Johnny 1: Adarsh, Christian, Sam, Albert, Korey, Parth, Salam, Zed, Larry
+consulted: all
-informed: Team Johnny 1: Adarsh, Christian, Sam, Albert, Korey, Parth, Salam, Zed, Larry
+informed: all
 ---
 # Choosing our style of Fortune Telling: The Origami Fortune Teller